johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 ---
-title: I want to understand what the command line is
+title: What is the command line?
-description: This is a post on My Blog about leveraging agile frameworks.
+description: A very high-level introduction to the command line.
+What even is it?
+Why would we use it?
 author: Johnny
 date: 2024-05-28T02:00:00
 tags: